 The goal of the Brady Farm is to provide affordable, fresh, locally grown produce to our community.
 We strive to maintain affordable prices in order to serve all people.
-We use a combination of weekly box shares (CSA), market shares, market stands, and donation to reach as many people as possible.
+We use a combination of weekly box shares (CSAs), market shares, market stands, and donations to reach as many people as possible.

 CSA stands for Community-Supported-Agriculture.
-CSAs are meant for farm to support their community, and in turn, the community supports the farm.
-Traditionally CSAs mean families purchase a “share” of the farm in the spring.
-This helps the farm to cover the high expenses early in the season.
-In turn, the shareholders give input on what they’d like grown and they receive a weekly box of produce.
+CSAs enable the farm to support their community, and in turn, the community supports the farm.
+Traditionally, CSAs consist of families purchasing a “share” of the farm in the spring.
+This helps the farm cover the high expenses early in the season.
+In turn, the shareholders give input on what they would like grown and they receive a weekly box of produce.
 The Brady CSA offers this traditional model, but has a modified market share to allow families to have more choice over what they receive.
 This is especially helpful for families with limited incomes.
 Our CSA program is strengthened through collaborations with other local farms.
-CSA shares are picked up at the farm, at farm stands or designated locations across our community.
+CSA shares are picked up at the farm, at farm stands and at designated locations across our community.

-Donation: Much of our community relies upon emergency food services to supplement their diet.
-We partner with local pantries and organizations to donate excess produce throughout the community, with a goal of 25% of our produce donated.
+Much of our community relies upon emergency food services to supplement their diet.
+We partner with local pantries and organizations to donate excess produce throughout the community, with a goal to donate 25% of our produce.

 Our goal is to provide food that our community wants to eat, and is as healthy as possible.
-We use organic methods of production and no use chemical pesticides or fertilizers.
-We also partner with other farms in order to offer more variety at our market stands and in the CSA box.
+We use organic methods of production and do not use chemical pesticides or fertilizers.
+We also partner with other farms in order to offer more variety at our market stands and in the Community Supported Agriculture (CSA) box.

-In 2020 we'll use two high tunnels (plastic greenhouses) for starting seedlings, growing early crops like lettuce, spinach and carrots, and extending crops into winter.
+In 2020, we introduced two high tunnels (plastic greenhouses) for starting seedlings, growing early crops like lettuce, spinach and carrots, and extending crops into winter.

 What We Grow